-Manraj looked out from the walls of his small wine shop to see GFA pastor Dinshah walk past.
+Manraj looked out from the walls of his small wine shop to see Gospel for Asia (GFA) pastor Dinshah walk past.
 Just the sight of the pastor made Manraj’s blood boil.

 “Why are you often fooling the villagers by sharing about your foreign god, whom we never adopted from our forefathers?”
 Manraj sneered, forcing the pastor to stop in his tracks.